alttester/AltTester-Unity-SDK/docs/pages/commands.md

                 self.assertNotEqual(image_source, image_source_drop_zone)

 ```
-###  Swipe
+####  Swipe

-Simulate a swipe action in your game.
+Simulates a swipe action in your game.
 This command does not wait for the action to finish.
 To also wait for the action to finish use [SwipeAndWait](#swipeandwait)

 ***Parameters***